shahar0809/shahar0809/README.md

 Hi!
 My name is Shahar, and I'm a Computer Science student at Haifa University 👩‍🎓

-I'm interested in Cyber Security, Deep Learning and Computer Vision.
+I'm interested in Cyber Security and Computer Vision.

 CTF enthusiast 👩‍💻